anmol-raj/Facebook-clone/README.md

 -A strong authentication system so you can register, login and reset password, also have a validation system for register using Formik and Yup with friendly error messages  to verify name to be a certain length or free from special characters, validate email and password, validate dates to verify age, username will be generated automatically and we will make sure it unique.

--Creating a mailing system where we will send verification links and reset password codes to the user, and directly after registering the user gets a verification link to activate account, so we are also learning how to create html emails.
+-Creating a mailing system where we will send verification links and reset password codes to the user, and directly after registering the user gets a verification link to activate account, also created html emails.

 -A home page where all posts for the people you follow or friends with will be displayed mixed with your posts and ordered from newest to oldest.